 - A working framework — giving you a proven process to follow

 The mentor industry has a conflict of interest that almost nobody talks about.
-If you read the top articles for “affiliate marketing mentor,” you will notice a pattern:

 - ClickBank says you “absolutely need a mentor” — then sells you their Spark community